Nicolasdha/Cerulean-Travel-Log/README.md

 to use the website.

 You can either:
-* Register your own Username/Password to start on a clean slate
+* Register your own Username/Password to start on a clean slate<br><br>
-* Use the following credentials to view the website with prepopulated data to understand the bredth of it <br> Username: User   Password: Password1
+* Use the credentials below to view the website with prepopulated data

 ### Structure